DerxwnaKapsyla/Pokemon-Essentials/A Useful Folder Full Of Useful Things/Check out this Readme.txt

 LEVEL 3 - HIGH PRIORITY:
 * Various graphics are missing or are using placeholder assets.
-* The Human Village Tournament in The Festival of Curses and Loop 2 of every episode are incomplete in terms of sets.
 * Audio balancing may be too loud or quiet.
 Inform me of what sounds off as well as your volume levels at the time of experiencing it.